2026 Publishing Predictions: The Year of Strategic Focus and Human Connection

 I expect library sales to skyrocket in 2026, particularly in the final quarter of the year.
 Authors who've been KU-exclusive for years will finally have the opportunity to tap into this market without sacrificing their KU enrollment.
 It's a win-win scenario that could fundamentally change how we think about distribution strategy.

-Joe Solari from Author Nation nails this: "As we look toward 2026, a clear trend emerges: generative automation will amplify noise across nearly every channel.
+Joe Solari from Author Nation echoes this insight: "As we look toward 2026, a clear trend emerges: generative automation will amplify noise across nearly every channel.
 In this landscape, the authors who will thrive are those who create brand experiences that forge authentic emotional connections with their readers.
 These connections need not be exclusively in-person, nor must they exclude the use of automation.
 What matters is that they feel genuine and verifiable—when a reader chooses to engage more deeply, they encounter an experience that resonates as unmistakably human and meaningful."

 Marc Reklau reinforces this: "Authenticity will become more important.
 The more AI, the more human we have to become and create closer and more direct relationships with our readers."

-Troy Lambert calls this "a rebirth of what has always been most important to a sustainable author career, but that is the development of connections is vital.
+Troy Lambert frames it as "a rebirth of what has always been most important to a sustainable author career, but that is the development of connections is vital.
 This means to fans first, connecting as directly as possible with readers and providing them with unique experiences that are 'you.'
 It also means interacting with your peers and working together to build reader communities, and share audiences.
 Why?
 Amazon and big tech, including most retailers, have never been our friends and in an age of AI the way to stand out is to be more human – and that means creating genuine connection and unique experiences that set us apart from being just another 'online store.'"

 This isn't about rejecting technology—it's about using technology to enhance, not replace, human connection.
-AI handles the production grunt work while you focus on building real relationships with your audience.
+AI handles the grunt work of production while you focus on building real relationships with your audience.
 It's the best of both worlds.

 Alexa Bigwarfe observes that "we've already seen reader backlash to AI-generated books and AI-voiced audio, while human-narrated audiobooks continue to significantly outperform AI versions as overall audio consumption surges."
 Readers are smart.
 They can tell the difference between content created to fill a pipeline and work crafted with intention and care.